 If you end up using plain flour with baking powder, make sure you measure the ingredients out correctly.

 Why Are My Cupcakes Dry?

+There’s a bit of an art to knowing when to frost cupcakes.
 Once your cupcakes have completely cooled down, make sure you ice them straight away.
 The longer you keep your cupcakes sitting out, the drier they will get.
-The frosting keeps your cupcakes moist for longer.

 How To Make Cupcakes Rise Perfectly

 The perfect cupcake is light, fluffy, with an even crumb structure, and ever so softly curved at the top.
 It is slightly golden on the outside, and the spongy cake springs back when you press lightly on it with a finger.